takashi310/colormipsearch/README.md

     -rd local/testData/results.withscore
 ```

-## Pre-computed color depth search results
+## Pre-computed color depth search data

 A more detailed description can be found in [PrecomputedData.md](PrecomputedData.md).

 ## Generating EM - LM precomputed color depth search

 This section shows the steps and the commands used for generating
-the precomputed EM vs LM color depth search results
+the precomputed color depth search data

 ### Generate the MIPs metadata for LM lines and EM bodies

-This step actually is not important for the color depth search
+The MIPs metadata as explained in [PrecomputedData.md](PrecomputedData.md) is
-but it is important for line or body lookup.
+important for LM line or EM body lookup.

 ####Generate LM SplitGal4 MIPs:
 ```bash